 - A textbook is not required for this course.
 However, your introductory accounting textbooks can provide a useful reference for some of the material we will cover (e.g., Kieso, Weygandt, and Warfield or any financial accounting textbook or other materials from your previous accounting coursework). - FASB Accounting Standards Codification (ASC) Students will have access to the Financial Accounting Standards Board's searchable Accounting Standards Codification.
 The ASC is the source of authoritative GAAP recognized by the FASB and, as such, is the appropriate reference for technical accounting issues.
 To access the FASB website, go here.
-The username for our class is aaa52162 and the password is CqYW95H. - Cases, readings, exercises, and other materials will be provided by the instructor and posted to our course Canvas website. - The Canvas platform will also host additional materials including discussions and serve as our base for collaboration and communication. - To enroll in this class, you must have successfully completed Intermediate Financial Accounting I. A solid understanding of the concepts, methods, and terminology covered in foundational accounting coursework is critical to the mastery of the concepts covered in this course.
+Access credentials are not required. - Cases, readings, exercises, and other materials will be provided by the instructor and posted to our course Canvas website. - The Canvas platform will also host additional materials including discussions and serve as our base for collaboration and communication.

+• To enroll in this class, you must have successfully completed Intermediate Financial Accounting I. A solid understanding of the concepts, methods, and terminology covered in foundational accounting coursework is critical to the mastery of the concepts covered in this course.
 Therefore, students should already be proficient with basic accounting mechanics as well as with the preparation of the primary financial statements.
 Students who are not comfortable with their skills in these areas should invest additional time researching previous accounting textbooks and other materials.